 In addition to standard betting options, PointsBet boasts a high-risk, high-reward system that rewards or docks points based on how accurate your prediction was – known as PointsBetting.
 The way of betting is unique to PointsBet and adds a degree of intensity to in-game situations.
 The company burst on the scene in the US in 2019 and has quickly gained popularity with its unique bets like QB completion %, time of the first basket, and Longest mad field goal.

 As of right now, PointsBet allows its users to earn rewards in direct relation to how much they bet.
 There is one reward point given for parlay bets, fixed odds pets, and wins/losses.
-In addition to more reward points for other scenarios, players can win money for free bets.
+In addition to more reward points for other scenarios, players can win money for bonus bets.

 Recently the company has entered into a partnership with Daily Faceoff, which provides players with the information that may help them make their bets.
 This includes breaking news, stats, opinion pieces, and insider information.
 Along with the partnership comes integration in The Nation Network and its partners.